paultcg/Tester-Documentation/docs/lesson-8-reflect-and-agile-at-glance.md

 ## **Description**

 Documentation and reporting are important.
-Moreso in some settings than others but there will be some.
+More so in some settings than others but there will be some.

 **Why this is important**